On this page

 Keep payload structures focused on configuration:

-• Avoid very large payloads (aim for < 10 KB).
+• Avoid large payloads.
+Aim for less than 10 KB.

 • Avoid deeply nested or highly coupled structures.

-• Avoid sensitive data (payloads are visible in network traffic and logs).
+• Avoid sensitive data.
+Payloads are visible in network traffic and logs.

 4. Document your payload schema